willtpwise/wpvue-plugin/README.md

 ## Building for production
 To build for production (with minification, hashed URLs, etc) run the `build` command.
+Once complete, you can optionally remove the `src` directory from the deployment package.

 ```shell
 $ npm run build